 – Buy a vehicle for $10,000.

 – You can claim depreciation of 30% in the first year.

-– This reduces your profit by $3,000 and you pay less tax of $840 (if profit left in the company)
+– This reduces your profit by $3,000 and your tax is reduced by $840 (if profit is left in the company)

 – The vehicle is worth $7,000 now

 – You claim 30% x $7,000 = $2,100 and your tax bill reduces by $588.

 – You can’t claim depreciation in the year of sale

 – But you can claim the loss – $4,900 less $4,000 = $900 loss – tax saved of $252.

 - Depreciation is the ‘cost’ of the asset spread over several years (the estimated useful of the asset).